reactive-commons/reactive-commons-java/docs/docs/reactive-commons/6-handling-domain-events.md

 }
 ```

-The conditions for a success dynamic registry functionallity are:
+The conditions for a success dynamic registry functionality are:

 - You should handle dynamic events with specific wildcard

 ```java
 @Configuration
 public class HandlerRegistryConfiguration {